dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 ### Vuese

 [Vuese](https://github.com/vuese/vuese) is documentation oriented.
 It sacrifices interactivity to be more integrable.
-If you have to generate your doc to integrate it in a bigger one, this is probably the workbench that you want.
+If you have to generate your doc to integrate it in a bigger one, this is the workbench that you want.
 Without sacrificing the Hot Module Reload, it generates a good looking static doc.

 #### Documentation style